Ellorum Nallavare: Production

-Ellorum Nallavare was produced and directed by S. S. Balan.
-It was the final film produced under the Gemini Studios banner.
+Ellorum Nallavare was produced and directed by S. S. Balan under the Gemini Studios banner.
 It was a trilingual, produced in Tamil, Telugu and Hindi languages.
 The Telugu version was titled Andaroo Manchivare, and the Hindi version was titled Ek Gaon Ki Kahani.
 The film was entirely shot at Kalasapura village, they built house sets there specifically for the film.

 Soundtrack

 The soundtrack was composed by V. Kumar.